tolitius/mount/README.md

 ## Cleaning up Deleted States

-Mount will detect when a state was renamed/deleted from namespaces, and will do two things:
+Mount will detect when a state was renamed/deleted from a namespace, and will do two things:

 * if a state had a `:stop` function, mount will invoke it on the old version of state (i.e. cleanup)
 * will remove any knowledge of this state internally